PoisotLab/NCBITaxonomy.jl/paper/paper.md

 # Summary

+`NCBITaxonomy.jl` is a package designed to facilitate the reconciliation and cleaning of taxonomic names, using a *local* copy of the NCBI taxonomic backbone [@Federhen2012NcbTax; @Schoch2020NcbTax]; The basic search functions are coupled with quality-of-life functions including case-insensitive search and custom fuzzy string matching to facilitate the amount of information that can be extracted automatically, while allowing efficient manual curation and inspection of results.
 # Statement of need

 Identifying species in an inambiguous way is a far more challenging task than it